 Companies Will Come to You

 You're ready to enhance your skills and value by earning a degree in engineering or computing, and you want to study with the best.
-The College of Engineering and Computing is the place.
+George Mason University's College of Engineering and Computing is the place for you.

 Professionally Focused Learning